Timberwolves make draft-night trade with Memphis, select Walker Kessler at No. 22

 The Timberwolves started draft night night with one first-round pick.
 They ended it with two.

-Tim Connelly's first big move as Timberwolves president was a trade after all.
+President Tim Connelly moved down and then back up the draft board on Thursday night as he made his first draft with the Wolves an eventful one.

-As the Wolves came up on the clock at No. 19 overall, they swung a deal with the Grizzlies to move back in the draft and take Memphis' 22nd and 29th picks.
+As the Wolves came up on the clock at No. 19 overall, they swung a deal with the Grizzlies to move back in the draft and take Memphis' 22nd and 29th picks, but weren't done with that.

-With those picks, the Wolves selected Auburn center Walker Kessler at No. 22 and were awaiting their pick at No. 29 as Thursday wore on.
+The Wolves kept the first of those picks and selected Auburn center Walker Kessler at No. 22, but before they could pick at No. 29, Connelly swung another deal with Houston for No. 26 and selected Wendell Moore from Duke.

-The Wolves traded out of No. 19 after selecting Wake Forest forward Jake LaRavia for the Grizzlies.

-The Wolves were also sending a future second-round pick to the Grizzlies as part of the deal.
-A source said it was a 2023 second-round pick.
+The Wolves traded out of No. 19 after selecting Wake Forest forward Jake LaRavia for the Grizzlies and also sent a 2023 second-round pick as part of the deal.
+In the trade with Houston, which had previously acquired No. 26 from Dallas, the Wolves dealt No. 29 and two future second-round picks.

 With their first pick the Wolves went for size and a potential rim protector in Kessler, who was a big part of Auburn's season in which the Tigers earned a No. 2 seed in the NCAA tournament.
 Kessler was the Naismith National Defensive Player of the Year.